SRJPE/JPE-datasets/scripts/rst/deer-creek/deer_creek_rst_data_qc.md

 ### Variable: `length`

-Length of the fish captured
+Length of the fish captured.
+Units?
+(Waiting on response from Matt)

 **Plotting length**